lambdaclass/cairo_native/docs/execution_walkthrough.md

 When initializing an executor, for each of the variants of the `RuntimeBinding` enum, an MLIR global symbol is declared that will contain a pointer to the runtime fucntion implementation.
 Then on execution, it will access the global symbol of the desired function and find its pointer.
-This way, each contract uses the same runtime library located on the sequencer.
+This way, each contract uses the same runtime library located on the sequencer in a dynamic dispatch way.

 Although it's implemented in Rust, its functions use the C ABI and have Rust's name mangling disabled.
 This means that to the extern observer it's technically